 - a household member of an infected person

 The U.S. Food and Drug Administration has approved a test designed to identify avian influenza.
-The test is called Influenza A/H5 (Asian lineage) Virus Real-time RT-PCR Primer and Probe Set.
+The test is called influenza A/H5 (Asian lineage) virus real-time RT-PCR primer and probe set.
 It can offer preliminary results in only four hours.
-Unfortunately, the test is not widely available.
+However, the test isn’t widely available.

 Your doctor may also perform the following tests to look for the presence of the virus that causes bird flu: